Guiding principles are self-support and equal opportunity.

 Competitors may only advance on the route via their own power.

-If your bike breaks, you can continue to the next town on foot.
+If your bike breaks, you can continue to the next town on foot or use a mobile bike service if available.
 Competitors may, in the case of an emergency, take a ride to a medical facility, with no threat of disqualification.
 Once you’ve solved your issue, you must then rejoin the route exactly where you left it, and you must do this under your own power.

 This is a solo competition, but during the race it is likely that some racers may choose to travel together.
 This IS permitted.